1995–96 New Jersey Nets season: Regular season

+Aftermath

-Following the season, head coach Butch Beard was fired after publicly criticizing his players, while Gilliam signed as a free agent with the Milwaukee Bucks, Childs signed with the New York Knicks, Brown signed with the Miami Heat, Rick Mahorn re-signed with his former team, the Detroit Pistons, Graham was traded to the Seattle SuperSonics, Perry was released to free agency, and Fleming retired.
+Following the season, head coach Butch Beard was fired after publicly criticizing his players, while Gilliam signed as a free agent with the Milwaukee Bucks, Childs signed with the New York Knicks, and Brown signed with the Miami Heat.
+Meanwhile, Rick Mahorn re-signed with his former team, the Detroit Pistons, Graham was traded to the Seattle SuperSonics, Perry was released to free agency, and Fleming retired.